 A number of the most popular cereals, yogurts, snacks and ready meals marketed at people wanting to eat a low fat diet contain levels of sugar which leading campaigners and scientists now warn are too high.
 It is this sugar which promotes weight gain rather than loss.

 Having low fat foods can also sometimes leave you feeling hungry – which leads to snacking between meals.
-This also makes those less than healthy options more tempting for a quick top up.
+This can make those 'less than healthy' options more tempting for a quick top up.